nausicaa-rose/alma_enumerator/README.md

 ![Example of running ae_fetch in Pycharm](/img/pycharm_run_example.png)

 ## Known issues
-ae_gui is currently unusable.
-It's currently just a mock up that has no functionality.
-That should change soon.

 Certain patterns pass through the parser without raising an error, but do not process correctly.
 Some examples: